domnantas/ham.guide/CONTRIBUTING.md

 - Click **Propose file change** button and **Create pull request** in the next page.
 - Make sure your pull request has an appropriate title and description and click **Create pull request**

-Thank you for improving ARManual!
+Thank you for improving ham.guide!
 We will review your changes and you should see them on the webpage after we approve them.
-Check back on your [pull request](https://github.com/domnantas/ARManual/pulls) every once in a while — you might find some comments and questions there.
+Check back on your [pull request](https://github.com/domnantas/ham.guide/pulls) every once in a while — you might find some comments and questions there.

 ## Advanced editing